cms-l1-dpg/L1Tutorials/tutorials/rate-estimation/README.md

 Instructions on how to prepare your LS table are [here](https://twiki.cern.ch/twiki/bin/viewauth/CMS/HowToL1TriggerMenu#3_Run_3_setting).

 The rate estimation tool will output the rate table in txt and csv format and a root file with the rates of the L1 seeds vs pT and eta.
-All these files can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results/).
+The output files of the full stat run can be found [here](https://github.com/cms-l1-dpg/L1Tutorials/tree/ratesAndPS/tutorials/rate-estimation/results/).

-Additionally a [testoutput\_modified\_PS1\_PU.csv](https://raw.githubusercontent.com/cms-l1-dpg/L1Tutorials/ratesAndPS/tutorials/rate-estimation/results/testoutput_modified_PS1_PU.csv) is produced if the ```--doPrintPU``` is used.
-This contains the seed names, PU bins, total events, PS value and number of events fired the trigger in every PU bin.
+The ```--doPrintPU``` produces an additional file [```testoutput_modified_PS1_PU.csv```](https://raw.githubusercontent.com/cms-l1-dpg/L1Tutorials/ratesAndPS/tutorials/rate-estimation/results/testoutput_modified_PS1_PU.csv), that contains the seed names, PU bins, total events, PS value and number of events fired the trigger in every PU bin.
 This file will be used for the rate VS PU plotting.

    **III.
 How many events should I run for my studies?**
    <details>